SEARCH

 You’ll notice the shed has been painted.
 Thank goodness.

 One my daughters chose the blue color for the shed door.
 It’s called Jazz Blue (Glidden Jazz 30BB 10/337).
-It has become a theme color throughout the space.
+It has since become a theme color throughout the space.

 This photo was on a very rare day when I had cut the grass, trimmed edges, and applied fresh mulch.
 It’s so orderly I cannot believe it’s my garden.
+It’s the wedding day equivalent of a garden.

 Some people see it and say I must spend all my time tending it.